Somerset Farms is a private, gated facility, available only to Boarders and invited Guests.

 To board at Somerset Farms, prospective Boarders must have a positive reference from one of our current Boarders or Trainers and/or from the farm management where they are currently boarding their horse(s), and also be approved by Somerset Farms’ staff and management.

-To request space to board your horse(s) at Somerset Farms, or be placed on the wait list, you may either contact Kim at 303-638-3606, or complete this application form to schedule an interview.
+To request space to board your horse(s) at Somerset Farms, or be placed on the wait list, contact us.

 The Farm’s facilities are open to boarders during these hours: